krishnaj01/shellATM/readme.md

 Contains several lines in the below format
 *Account Name, Card Number, Email ID, Balance*

-**Account Name:** It should contain First name followed by Last name (with space separated).
+**Account Name:** Contains First name followed by Last name (with space separated).
 First and Last names start with capital letters followed by any number of lower letter alphabets.

 **Card Number:** It has 16 digits in the below format <4 Digits>`<space>`<4 Digits>`<space>`<4 Digits>`<space>`<4 Digits>